The great music of the Big Band Swing Era

 Many ballrooms in and near the bigger cities could accommodate thousands of dancers.
 These included ballrooms such as the Savoy and Roseland Ballrooms in New York City; Glen Island Casino Ballroom, New Rochelle, NJ; the Glen Echo Park Spanish Ballroom in Bethesda, MD; the Palladium and Palomar Ballrooms in Los Angeles, CA; the Rendezvous Ballroom in Orange County, CA; and the Casino Ballroom on Catalina Island, CA.

 More common were the many ballrooms and dance halls found in medium and smaller cities and towns that might occasionally host one of the “famous” big bands but normally booked one of the hundreds of less famous regional or territory bands.
-For the central Kentucky and surrounding areas, such establishments included the Joyland Ballroom in Lexington, KY; Casa Madrid Ballroom, Louisville, KY; High Bridge Park Pavilion, Wilmore, KY; the Music Hall Ballroom and Moonlight Gardens at Coney Island in Cincinnati, OH (note that the present Moonlight Gardens was once the walled ballroom, with the front facade much in its original condition; and that Moonlight Pavilion, where Big Band dances now take place, was once part of food service buildings); and the Indiana Roof Ballroom in Indianapolis, IN; to mention just a few.
+For the central Kentucky and surrounding areas, such establishments included the Joyland Ballroom in Lexington, KY; Casa Madrid Ballroom, Louisville, KY; High Bridge Park Pavilion, Wilmore, KY; the Music Hall Ballroom and Moonlight Gardens at Coney Island in Cincinnati, OH (note that the present Moonlight Gardens was once the walled ballroom, with the front facade much in its original condition; and the Moonlight Pavilion, where Big Band dances now take place, was once part of food service buildings); and the Indiana Roof Ballroom in Indianapolis, IN; to mention just a few.

 Generally speaking, the Big Bands were dance bands and catered to dancers.
 A typical night of music with a big band would include not only their “hot” and popular numbers (songs many band members called “killer dillers”), but also some ballads and even an occasional waltz.